 To fill up the future vacancies in the magistracy, these twenty-four representatives elect three persons, who are presented to the provincial government, which notices the fact to the cabinet ministry, which may either appoint one of the three or not, as it pleases.
 If it decides for the latter, a new election must take place.
-Such are some of the particulars of the new constitution which the government of Hannover has given to its newly acquired city of Embden.\ offices immediately dependent on the will of the They are commissaries for the army, or crown. members of the consistoriums, who are the servants I had an opportunity of knowing of the crown. some of these magistrates, and always found them amiable well-informed gentlemen, only so thoroughly convinced of the excellencies of law, that they thought the world could do nothing without it, and without them.
-One of them I might hold up as the pattern of a very estimable old man. was bürgermeister of a small town, with an income, possibly, of 600 Thalers a-year, and, of course, so paid he could live in no great state.
+Such are some of the particulars of the new constitution which the government of Hannover has given to its newly acquired city of Embden.?

+The power of the crown, in Hannover, over the magistracy of the towns, is still further augmented by the members of the latter very often filling other offices immediately dependent on the will of the crown.
+They are commissaries for the army, or members of the consistoriums, who are the servants of the crown.
+I had an opportunity of knowing some of these magistrates, and always found them amiable well-informed gentlemen, only so thoroughly convinced of the excellencies of law, that they thought the world could do nothing without it, and without them.
+One of them I might hold up as the pattern of a very estimable old man.
+He was bürgermeister of a small town, with an income, possibly, of 600 Thalers a-year, and, of course, so paid he could live in no great state.
 He united to his knowledge of law, in which he was said to be eminently skilled, an acquaintance with most of the languages of Europe.
-He was a very good practical gardener and farmer, and might shew his flowers and fruit trees, -which he did, -with just pride, for they were all nursed into excellence by his own labours; and he might, with equal exultation, shew his collection of pipe-stems, for they were all turned by himself.
+He was a very good practical gardener and farmer, and might shew his flowers and fruit trees,-which he did,-with just pride, for they were all nursed into excellence by his own labours; and he might, with equal exultation, shew his collection of pipe-stems, for they were all turned by himself.
 He was seventy years of age, calm, sedate, but full of engaging anecdote and knowledge.
 Before meals, he pulled off his white night-cap and silently prayed, and, in the whole of his deportment, except the extent of his knowledge, he reminded me strongly of an aged Scots peasant.
-The air of the magistrate, however, when he slid his cap over the side of his head,
+The air of the magistrate, however, when he slid his cap over the side of his head, till it descended to his knees, was full of humility, while the bonnet of the Scotsman was lifted off and held up with pride.